sebastien/cuisine/README.rst

 Cuisine's features are:

-* Small, easy to read, a single file API
+* Small, easy to read, a single file API: <object>_<operation>() e.g. dir_exists(location) tells if there is a remote directory at the given location.
-* Covers file/dir operations, user/group operations, package operations
+* Covers file/dir operations, user/group operations, package
+  operations
 * Text processing and template functions
 * All functions are lazy: they will actually only do things when the change is required.

 Installation